Ever dreamed of cruising the Mediterranean, but felt overwhelmed by all the options?

 Santorini, with its iconic whitewashed buildings perched on stunning cliffs, is a picture-perfect spot in Greece that you’ll love on your Mediterranean cruise.
 Since large cruise ships can’t dock directly at the island, passengers are tendered ashore to Athinios Port, located at the base of the island’s steep cliffs.

-From the port, you’ll take a scenic ride up to the main towns of Fira and Oia, either by bus, cable car or if you’re feeling adventurous, by donkey.
+From the port in Santorini, you’ll take a scenic ride up to the main towns of Fira and Oia, either by bus, cable car or if you’re feeling adventurous, by donkey.
 The journey up is an experience in itself, offering breathtaking views as you ascend to explore the island’s beauty.

 Here’s why you’ll love Santorini: